darkalchemy/Pu-239/README.md

 7. Replace manual concat/gzip of css/js file with webpack
 8. Optimize all images for web - Done
 9. Remove js from head and relocate to body
-10. Replace Simple Captcha with reCAPTCHA V3 - Done
+10. Remove Simple Captcha - Done
 11. Fully responsive and mobile ready
 12. Drag and Drop Image Upload - Done
 13. Use unix sockets for all local server connections - Done